Jim Pfaendtner

 Jim Pfaendtner is an American chemical engineer.
-He is the Steve and Connie Rogel Professor and Chair of Chemical Engineering & Professor of Chemistry at the University of Washington.
-He additionally serves as the Associate Vice Provost for Research Computing.
-Pfaendtner is a staff scientist at the Pacific Northwest National Laboratory.
+He is currently serving as the Dean for the College of Engineering at NC State University.
+He was the Steve and Connie Rogel Professor and chair of chemical engineering and professor of chemistry at the University of Washington.
+He additionally served as the associate vice provost for research computing.
+Pfaendtner is also staff scientist at the Pacific Northwest National Laboratory.
+Since August 1, 2023, Pfaendtner has been the Louis Martin-Vega Dean of the College of Engineering at North Carolina State University.

 Background and education

-Pfaendtner grew up in West Michigan and graduated from Forest Hills Central High School.
-He completed his B.S. in chemical engineering from Georgia Institute of Technology and obtained a Ph.D. in chemical engineering from Northwestern University in 2007 under the direction of Linda Broadbelt.
-Pfaendtner was awarded an International Research Fellowship from the National Science Foundation in 2007 and completed postdoctoral research with Greg Voth and Michele Parrinello from 2007-2009.
+Pfaendtner grew up in Grand Rapids, Michigan and graduated from Forest Hills Central High School.
+He completed his B.S. in chemical engineering from Georgia Institute of Technology in 2001 and obtained a Ph.D. in chemical engineering from Northwestern University in 2007 under the direction of Linda Broadbelt.
+Pfaendtner was awarded an International Research Fellowship from the National Science Foundation in 2007 and completed postdoctoral research with Greg Voth and Michele Parrinello from 2007–2009.

 Academic career

-In 2009 Pfaendtner began his faculty career at University of Washington as an Assistant Professor of Chemical Engineering.
+In 2009 Pfaendtner began his faculty career at University of Washington as an assistant professor of chemical engineering.

 In 2012 he was the recipient of a National Science Foundation CAREER award and in 2013 the University of Washington Distinguished Teaching Award.

+In 2014, Pfaendtner was selected as one of "20 Under 40" faculty members by the publication "Prism" of the ASEE.

 Pfaendtner has been an active member of the AIChE Computational Molecular Science and Engineering Forum CoMSEF for over 10 years.

-In 2018 he was appointed as the University of Washington Associate Vice Provost for Research Computing, and in 2019 Department Chair of Chemical Engineering.
+In 2018 he was appointed as the University of Washington associate vice provost for research computing, and in 2019 department chair of chemical engineering.

-In 2020, Pfaendtner received a joint appointment as Professor of Chemistry.
+In 2020, Pfaendtner received a joint appointment as professor of chemistry.

+In 2022, he was elected to the Washington State Academy of Sciences, and he was awarded the AIChE CoMSEF Impact Award by the American Institute of Chemical Engineers.

+In 2023, Pfaendtner was appointed as the Louis Martin-Vega Dean of the college of engineering at North Carolina State University.